DeNepo/databases/README.md

 ## Learning Objectives

 ### Programming Skills
-- Learn what relational database management systems (RDBMS) are
+- Familiarize some theoretical concepts: information systems, databases, RDMBs, relational models, tables, records, attributes, fields and keys
-- Learn about relational models, tables, relations, columns, rows and keys
+- Learn how to navigate a (SQLite) database
-- Learn how to write structured query language (SQL)
+- Learn how to write basic SQL queries using following statements: `SELECT`, `ORDER BY`, `SELECT DISTINCT`, `WHERE`, `LIMIT`, `BETWEEN`, `LIKE`

 ### Tooling
 - [SQLite](https://www.sqlite.org/index.html) - a SQL database engine